National park: Staff

-Criticisms
+Concerns

-While national parks are often seen as positive environmental service, many authors have discussed the darker side of its history.
+National parks in former European colonies have come under criticism for allegedly perpetuating colonialism.
 National parks were created by individuals who felt that pristine, natural sections of nature should be set aside and preserved from urban development.
-In America, this movement came about during the Great American Frontier and were meant to be monuments to America’s true history.
-Yet the lands that were to be set aside and protected were already being inhabited by native communities, who were removed and set aside to create ″pristine″ sites for public consumption.
-Critics claim that the removal of people from national parks enhanced the belief that nature can only be protected when humans do not exist within it, and that this leads to perpetuating the dichotomy between nature and humans (also known as the nature–culture divide).
-They see creation of national parks as a form of eco-land grabbing.
-Others claim that travelling to national parks to appreciate nature there leads people to ignore the nature that exists around them every day.
-Some argue that tourism can actually negatively impact the areas that are being visited.
+In America, this movement came about during the American frontier and were meant to be monuments to America's true history.
+Yet, in some instances, the lands that were to be set aside and protected in formerly colonized lands were already being inhabited by native communities, who were then removed off of these lands to create pristine sites for public consumption.
+Critics claim that the removal of people from national parks enhances the belief that nature can only be protected when humans do not exist within it, and that this leads to perpetuating the dichotomy between nature and humans (also known as the nature–culture divide).
+They see the creation of national parks as a form of eco-land grabbing.
+Others claim that traveling to national parks to appreciate nature there leads people to ignore the nature that exists around them every day.
+Still others argue that tourism can actually negatively impact the areas that are being visited.